ayushxx7/ayush-mandowara-blog/content/Git/04-Git-Handbook.md

 This will set your commit date to Dec 25, 2019 with the time as 4PM (IST) Pretty sweet hack if you want an all-green GitHub, no?
+Further, you can also use the `interactive rebase` to make changes in earlier commits as well.

 ### Further Reading